abinit/abinit/doc/faq/general_questions.md

 leave_new : decision taken to exit ...
 ```

-By default abinit checks that the unit cell is primitive and contains the smallest possible number of atoms.
+By default abinit checks that the unit cell is primitive i.e. that it contains the smallest possible number of atoms.
 For example, instead of the conventional cubic FCC unit cell with 4 atoms

 ```